Valley / Mountain Park

 Local School Support

 CRO works with neighborhood public schools to enrich their educational programs and improve the lives of their students.
-Our current target schools are located in the Travelers Rest – Marietta area of the Upstate.
+Our current target areas include SlaterMarietta, Travelers Rest, and Berea.

-We currently have programs in two elementary schools (Gateway and Slater-Elementary), one middle school (Northwest), and one high school (Travelers Rest).
+CRO currently has programs in four elementary schools (Armstrong, Gateway, Slater-Marietta, and Westcliffe), two middle schools (Berea and Northwest), and one high school (Travelers Rest).
 Students in the two elementary schools will attend the latter two schools as their education progresses.
-In addition, we work with public high school students enrolled in Furman University’s Bridges to a Brighter Future Program.
+In addition, CRO supports public high school students enrolled in Furman University’s Bridges to a Brighter Future Program.

 Gateway Elementary School

 CRO has provided family nutritional support since 2013; we purchased Fountas and Pinnell reading kits for 4 grades and completed the purchase of Chromebooks for every child in the school.
-We have purchased dry erase desks for 4 grades and provided computer charging carts for every classroom.
+CRO has purchased dry erase desks for 4 grades and provided computer charging carts for every classroom.

 Slater-Marietta Elementary School